hotpacket/used-car-model/README.md

 Polynomial Features (top 11) Test MSE:  0.40257850379721155

-I next tried multiple model types with the 11 polynomial features, and got a slightly more optimal model with Rdige regression (with alpha equal to 100):
+I next tried multiple model types with the 11 polynomial features, and got a slightly more optimal model with Ridge regression (with alpha equal to 100):

 Polynomial Features with Lasso Training MSE:  0.41473631813720796